andyjsmith/GMU-CYSE-Dragos-ICS-Purple-Team-Assessment/README.md

 # Dragos ICS Purple Team Assessment

-Files relating to the GMU CYSE research paper "Purple Team Assessment of an Industrial Control System Secured by the Dragos Platform" by Natalie Sebastian, Marissa Costa, Andrew Smith, Kyle Simmons, Santiago Taboada Patino, and Zaine Wilson
+Files relating to the GMU CYSE research paper "Purple Team Assessment of an Industrial Control System Secured by the Dragos Platform" for CYSE 493.